Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues.md

  - The number of tokens you can feed the model; even with a larger model, there is a limitation.
 Therefore a compression on the body and comments could be applied when the number of token fed is close to the model limitation or some chunking.
  - The prompt could be better, sometimes, it does not generate a valid JSON output, and labeling is too diverse, but it's a good start; the required features are present.

 Was it worth it?
-Yes, discovering a project is time-consuming and not very productive in terms of deliverables.
+Yes, discovering a project is time-consuming and not very productive regarding deliverables.
 It took ~6 hours to get a deliverable (classification) and the software to produce it (another deliverable).
 It gave us a quick overview of a large corpus of various issues in the repository.
 And the OPEX development cost was almost zero.

 ![cost](/img/posts/analyzing-ordinal-github-issues/2023-03-18-090227_857x138_scrot.png)